styleguidist/react-docgen-typescript/README.md

 ## Contributions

-The typescript is pretty complex and there are many different ways how to define components and their props so it's realy hard to support all these use cases.
-That means only one thing, contributions are highly welcome.
+There are many different ways to define components and their props so it's really hard to support all use cases.
+That means only one thing: contributions are highly welcome & encouraged.
 Just keep in mind that each PR should also include tests for the part it's fixing.

-Thanks to all contributors without their help there wouldn't be a single bug fixed or feature implemented.
+Thanks to all contributors, without their help there wouldn't be a single bug fixed or feature implemented.
 Check the [**contributors**](https://github.com/styleguidist/react-docgen-typescript/graphs/contributors) tab to find out more.
-All those people supported this project. **THANK YOU!**
+All those people supported this project.
+**THANK YOU!**

 ## Thanks to others